Sato-Tate groups of abelian threefolds: Background on Sato--Tate groups

+Let $G^0$ be a connected group satisfying the Sato-Tate axioms.
+Its Lie algebra $\mathfrak h$ is of rank at most 3.
+The set of Lie algebras of rank at most $3$ can easily be determined from the classification of Dynkin diagrams.

-Each option for $\End(A_K)_\R$ corresponds to a unique option for the connected part $\ST(A)^0$ of the Sato--Tate group of $A$.
-These are listed in Table~\ref{table:connected ST groups}, together with the letters $\bA$--$\bN$ used above; we refer to this letter as the \emph{absolute type} of $A$.
-Each group comes equipped with a 6-dimensional representation, which may be inferred from the table using the following considerations. \begin{itemize} \item The groups $\SU(2), \USp(4), \USp(6)$ carry their standard representations. \item Products of groups correspond to direct sums of representations, in which we interlace coordinates to match up the symplectic forms.
+The Lie algebra $\mathfrak h$ comes equipped with a 6-dimensional unitary symplectic self-dual representation without trivial factors.
+We leave as an exercise for the reader to see that this eliminates the Lie algebras $ \mathfrak{sp}_4$, $\mathfrak{g}_2$, $\mathfrak{t}_1 \ttimes \mathfrak{g}_2$, $\mathfrak{sl}_2 \ttimes \mathfrak{g}_2$, $\mathfrak{sl}_2 \ttimes \mathfrak{sl}_3$, $\mathfrak{so}_6$, $\mathfrak{so}_7$ from the above list (see \cite[\S3.1]{FKS19} for further details).
+Together with an additional argument to rule out the group $\Unitary(2)$ (see \cite[Rem.
+2.3]{FKS18}), this leaves the $14$ possibilities for the group $G^0$ listed in the second column of Table~\ref{table:connected ST groups}.
+The group $G^0$ comes equipped with a 6-dimensional representation, which may be inferred from the table using the following considerations. \begin{itemize} \item The groups $\SU(2), \USp(4), \USp(6)$ carry their standard representations. \item Products of groups correspond to direct sums of representations, in which we interlace coordinates to match up the symplectic forms.
 That is, a product $G_1 \times G_2$ is represented using block matrices

 where the blocks labeled $*$ represent an element of $G_1$ and the blocks labeled $\star$ represent an element of $G_2$, and similarly for a threefold product.
-(Beware that other orderings of coordinates can be found in some presentations constructed in our code, in the computation of moments in \S\ref{sec:statistics}, and in the \LMFDB{}.) \item The groups $\Unitary(1), \Unitary(3)$ are embedded into $\SU(2), \USp(6)$ by the formula
+(Beware that other orderings of coordinates can be found in some presentations constructed in our code, in the computation of moments in \S\ref{sec:statistics}, and in the \LMFDB{}.) \item The groups $\Unitary(1), \Unitary(3)$ are embedded into $\SU(2), \USp(6)$ respectively by the formula

 \item For $d=2,3$, $\Unitary(1)_d, \SU(2)_d$ refer to the $d$-fold diagonal representations of $\Unitary(1), \SU(2)$; in terms of block matrices, this means that

 \end{itemize}

 We note in passing that $\SO(3)$ and $\SU(3)$ (embedded via $\Unitary(3)$) satisfy (ST1), (ST2), (ST3) but not (ST4); this explains their absence above.
 Note also that $\Unitary(1)_2 \times \SU(2)$ and $\Unitary(1) \times \SU(2)_2$ are isomorphic but nonconjugate in $\USp(6)$.